scidsg/hushline-docs/src/prereqs/general.md

 <img src="../img/15-security.png">
 <img src="../img/16-app-passwords.png">

 Click on App Passwords, then enter a name, then click Create.
-A dialog will pop up with your app-specfic password.
+A dialog will pop up with your app-specific password.
 Copy it to a notepad for easy access.

 <img src="../img/17-create-password.png">
 <img src="../img/18-copy-password.png">